 2020, Young Creators National Fund for Culture and the Arts (FONCA-Mexico) fellow in the period 2018-2019 and 2015- 2016 in the photography category, among others.

-Some clients are California Sunday Magazine, Nature Magazine, New Yorker Magazine, Bloomberg News.
-The work of Koral Carballo has been published in the blog of the Leica International Magazine, magazine Vice Colombia, Lento magazine of Uruguay, in the online platform of the magazine DER GRIEF in Germany with the curatorship of Charlotte Cotton, the platform of Latin American projects PHOTOTAZO curator James Rodríguez and José Luis Cuevas; besides being part of the book Develar y Detonar, with the curatorship of Ana Casas Broda, Gabriela González and Gerardo Montiel Klint and the book COLECCIONES of the Televisa Foundation.
+The work of Koral Carballo has been published in California Sunday Magazine, Lens of New York Times, Witness of World Press Photo, the blog of the Leica International Magazine,Libération, Nature Magazine, Agence France Presse, in the online platform of the magazine DER GRIEF in Germany with the curatorship of Charlotte Cotton and Alessia Glaviano, the platform of Latin American projects PHOTOTAZO curator James Rodríguez and José Luis Cuevas.
+Her work was included in the book Develar y Detonar, with the curatorship of Ana Casas Broda, Gabriela González and Gerardo Montiel Klint and the book COLECCIONES of the Televisa Foundation.

 Her work is part of the project to raise awareness of the black root in Latin America, entitled: "Africamericanos", a project promoted by the curator Claudi Carreras and Centro de la Imagen in Mexico.